 Figure 1: Actum’s ACH Processing Flow

-As you can see, ACH Debits are held during a settlement period.
-(Credit funds do not require the same level of verification and are made available to the Receiver on the same or next business day.)
+During settlement periods, a hold gets enforced on ACH Debits.
+(ACH Credit funds do not require the same level of verification and are made available to the Receiver on the same or next business day.)

 Bottom Line: Key Takeaways

-When using ACH, settlement periods are critical to understand in order to predict and manage your cash flow.
-When evaluating payment processors, you’ll want to make sure that you choose one that can understand and evaluate your cash needs, in order to identify options to reduce your settlement period and streamline your accounts receivable.
+Understanding ACH settlement periods is a critical component of cash flow management.
+When evaluating payment processors, make sure that they offer options to reduce your settlement period and streamline your accounts receivable.

 For more information about processing with Actum, we invite you to Contact Us!